DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What is an Automated Market Maker?

-- [ ]  A protocol that automatically makes trades for a user
+- [ ]  A type of decentralized exchange protocol
 - [ ]  A system that ensures there is always enough liquidity to make trades
 - [ ]  A code that automatically lists new markets on an exchange
 - [x]  All of the above